Hasib1938/QKDLC/README.md

 This repository contains the official implementation of the research paper:

-> **FPGA Implementation of Lorenz Chaos-based QKD-Chaotic RGB Image Encryption for High-Performance Cryptosystem**
+> **Quantum-Enhanced Chaotic Encryption on FPGA: A Path to Physical-Layer Post-Quantum Security**

 📄 **Authors**:
 Hasibur Rahman, Parthiv Debnath, Md.
 Nafis Jawad, Raiyan Rahman, M.R.C.
 Mahdy